Using RegistryCI on your own package registry

 You will first need to copy the .ci folder in the root of the General registry to the root of your own registry.
 This folder contains some resources required for the RegistryCI package to work and update itself.
 If you do not need AutoMerge support, there is no need to copy the stopwatch.jl file in the .ci folder.

-The ci.yml file should be modified as follows if you have packages in your registry that depend on packages in the General registry.
+The registry-consistency-ci.yml file should be modified as follows if you have packages in your registry that depend on packages in the General registry.
 If the packages in your registry depend on packages in other registries, they should also be added to registry_deps

 - run: julia --project=.ci/ --color=yes -e 'import RegistryCI; RegistryCI.test()'